nickyiliwang0000/h/stuff-you-need-to-know/resources-and-cheat-sheets/philosophy-of-best-practices-for-html-and-css.md

 Clean code is rewritten as you go, not left for someone else to fix later.
 Clean code has clear boundaries.
 Clean code doesn't have a bunch of StackOverflow answers smashed in one after another.
-Clean code is you knowing what you want to say and saying it in the most readable, conscise way you know how.
+Clean code is you knowing what you want to say and saying it in the most readable, concise way you know how.

 So, how do we write clean code?